weizhou0/SAIGE-QTL-doc/docs/Installation_docker.md

 ### Your Command Prefix

-All SAIGE-QTL commands will use this format:
+All SAIGE-QTL commands using Docker/Singularity should follow this format:

 ```bash
 # For Docker